-When the AMF is notified that the S-NSSAI is available again (e.g. the congestion of the S-NSSAI has been mitigated), if the AMF has configured the supporting UE with the Alternative S-NSSAI, and the AMF determines for the UE to use the replaced S-NSSAI again, the AMF reconfigures the supporting UE (e.g. by using UE Configuration Update procedure or in the next registration procedure) to use the replaced S-NSSAI again by removing the mapping of the replaced S-NSSAI to Alternative S-NSSAI.
+When the AMF is notified that the S-NSSAI is available again (e.g. the congestion of the S-NSSAI has been mitigated), if the AMF has configured the supporting UE with the Alternative S-NSSAI, and the AMF determines for the UE in CM-CONNECTED state to use the replaced S-NSSAI again, the AMF reconfigures the supporting UE (e.g. by using UE Configuration Update procedure or in the next registration procedure) to use the replaced S-NSSAI again by removing the mapping of the replaced S-NSSAI to Alternative S-NSSAI.
+If the UE is in CM-IDLE, the AMF can wait until the UE in CM-CONNECTED state.
+When the UE establishes a NAS signalling connection, e.g. through a Service Request procedure or through a UE registration procedure, the AMF reconfigures the UE.

-If there is an existing PDU Session associated with the Alternative S-NSSAI, the AMF updates the SMF(s) of the PDU Session(s), by Nsmf_PDUSession_UpdateSMContext service operation, causing the PDU Session to be transferred to the S-NSSAI.
+If there is an existing PDU Session associated with the Alternative S-NSSAI for the S-NSSAI being available again or not congested anymore, the AMF updates the SMF(s) of the PDU Session(s), by Nsmf_PDUSession_UpdateSMContext service operation, causing the PDU Session to be transferred to the replaced S-NSSAI.
 The event trigger in SMF for interacting with PCF is described in clause 6.1.3.5 of TS 23.503 [45].